zhstella/saas/README.md

 ## Additional Materials
 - Iteration artifacts (such as proposal.txt) are stored in `/docs` as the project evolves.
+- A daily `ExpirePostsJob` can be scheduled (e.g., via Heroku Scheduler or cron) to purge posts whose `expires_at` timestamp has passed.

 ## Addressing Iteration 1 Feedback
 - Added Cucumber coverage for empty-search alerts, validation errors, and guest redirects so the user stories graders requested are now executable specs (`features/posts/browse_posts.feature`, `features/posts/create_post.feature`, `features/comments/add_comment.feature`).